Skip to main content

 What order should I fund my tax-advantaged accounts?

-Generally: 1) 401(k) up to employer match (free money), 2) HSA (triple tax benefit, if eligible), 3) Roth IRA (or backdoor Roth), 4) Max out 401(k), 5) 529 if applicable, 6) Taxable accounts for the rest.
-Adjust based on your tax bracket — high earners benefit more from tax-deferred; low earners from Roth.
+Generally: 1) 401(k) up to employer match (free money), 2) HSA if eligible (triple tax benefit), 3) Roth IRA or backdoor Roth, 4) max out 401(k), 5) 529 if applicable, 6) taxable brokerage for the rest.
+Adjust based on your tax bracket—high earners get more from tax-deferred; lower earners benefit more from Roth.

 Can I have multiple tax-advantaged accounts?

-Yes — you can have a 401(k), IRA, Roth IRA, HSA, and 529 simultaneously.
-Each has separate contribution limits.
-The more accounts you can maximize, the more tax-advantaged growth you capture.
-Just ensure you track all accounts and understand each account's rules for withdrawals.
+Absolutely.
+You can have a 401(k), IRA, Roth IRA, HSA, and 529 all at the same time.
+Each has its own contribution limit.
+The more you can max out, the more tax-sheltered growth you capture.
+Just keep track of each account's withdrawal rules.